karolinaszafranbelzowska/MachineLearningAndStatistics---project-2020/README.md

 This repository has been carried out as Assignment of the Machine Learning and Statistics Module of the Higher Diploma In Data Analytics at GMIT.

+## Content of The Github Repository
+- ReadMe.md
+-
 The assignment was implemented in Python Language.